-Five carriers fly in and out of Burundi: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Uganda Airlines and Brussels Airlines.
+A number of carriers fly in and out of Burundi including: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Fly Dubai and Brussels Airlines.

 The EU has published a list of air carriers that are subject to an operating ban or restrictions within the EU.